You are here:

 One Door’s advocacy work has drawn attention to the issue.
 While best case scenario would be to change the definitions completely, the addition of a “usage note” is a good start.
 Changing the definition requires that the way the population uses the word changes, which One Door will continue to pursue, but will take time.

 Mr Rob Ramjan AM, CEO, One Door Mental Health, said this change has long been desired by the mental health community.

 “One Door are leading the charge to take big steps towards a future where long-term misuse of language around schizophrenia is identified and corrected.

 “The upcoming 33rd annual Schizophrenia Awareness Week, will provide a powerful platform to continue our advocacy campaign and hopefully see “usage notes” added to more dictionaries,” concluded Mr Ramjan.

 Schizophrenia Awareness Week (SAW), 20-27 May 2018 provides an opportunity to raise community awareness of schizophrenia and other mental illnesses through information displays, events, a media campaign and social media outreach.

 Join in the conversation using the hashtags #SAW2018 and tagging @OneDoorMH

 - ENDS -

-For further information or to interview CEO Rob Ramjan, please contact:
+For further information or to organise an interview with One Door Chief Executive Officer Rob Ramjan, contact: